Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 - Poor ventilation.
 Damp areas, such as the bathroom, are prone to housing mold.
 Tight seals on windows and doors also trap moisture and block proper ventilation.

 - Genetics.
-According to the research of Dr. Ritchie Shoemaker, 24% of the population he studied showed a type of HLA gene that does not effectively detoxify mold or other biotoxins.
+According to the research of Dr. Ritchie Shoemaker, 24% of the population he studied showed a type of HLA gene that may not effectively detoxify mold or other biotoxins.

 Sign up to see our full mold test catalog! 🧪

-Mold toxicity symptoms often overlap with other conditions and can be challenging to diagnose.
+Mold exposure symptoms often overlap with other conditions and can be challenging to identify.
 Common symptoms include:

 - Coughing